siddhiraj09/databases/README.md

 Created defense against SQL attacks.

 ### Harshi Chandrafari
-Developed the frontend using HTML, CSS, and Tailwind CSS Worked extensively of front-end, resolving errors, making html pages, integrating bootstrap, Javascript, Jquery and Flask.
+Developed the front end using HTML, CSS, and Bootstrap.
+Worked extensively on front-end, resolving errors, making HTML pages, and integrating Bootstrap, Javascript, Jquery, and Flask.
 Developed back-end function calls and worked on the integration of pages with the backend.

 ### Siddhi Rajpurohit